ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

       [slug].js
 ```

+This would serve any number of the following routes:

+- `/blog/my-first-post/`
+- `/blog/my-second-post/`
+- etc

-Although dependent on compatibility and upstream needs on these platforms and runtimes, we are actively working on **Bun** runtime support as well as an official **Cloudflare** adapter.
-Both of these are in various stages of development and testing, and we hope to close out our current ecosystem milestone with by delivering on them in some capacity.
+Additionally, and although dependent on compatibility and upstream needs on these platforms and runtimes, we are actively working on **Bun** runtime support as well as an official **Cloudflare** adapter.
+Both of these are in various stages of development and testing, and we hope to close out our current ecosystem milestone by delivering on them in some capacity.

 Lastly, and already [supported in **WCC**](https://merry-caramel-524e61.netlify.app/docs/#tsx), TSX support will be coming to Greenwood for scripts and SSR pages, enabling JSX for templating through a custom `render` function, enabling **type-safe** HTML!